Theophilos (emperor): Campaigns against the Arabs

 Al-Mu'tasim took Ancyra, and al-Afshin joined him there.
 The full Abbasid army advanced against Amorion, the ancestral home of the dynasty.
 Initially there was determined resistance.
 Then a Muslim captive escaped and informed the caliph where there was a section of the wall that had only a front façade.
 Al-Mu'tasim concentrated his bombardment on this section, and the wall was breached.
 Having heroically held for fifty-five days, the city fell to al-Mu'tasim on 12 or 15 August 838.
-Although the Caliph was soon forced to retreat to Abbasid territory to suppress an insurgency, the defeat was a major blow to Theophilos' resources and prestige, and numerous Byzantine prisoners were executed.
-The weakness of the Byzantine military was exposed, in particular by elite Turkish archers that the Caliph had recruited.
+Although the Caliph was soon forced to retreat to Abbasid territory to suppress an insurgency, the defeat was a major blow to Theophilos's resources and prestige, and numerous Byzantine prisoners were executed.
+The weakness of the Byzantine military was exposed, in particular by elite Turkic archers that the Caliph had recruited.